https://invisible-island.net/ncurses/man/

 DESCRIPTION

-and winsch(3x) families of functions.
+waddch(3x) and winsch(3x) families of functions (and those that

-through any scrolling and insert/delete line/character operations.
+character cell and move with it through any scrolling and insert/delete

-To the extent possible on a given terminal, the attribute part of the
+line/character operations.
+To the extent possible on the terminal

 bkgd, wbkgd